-Christmas morning never tasted so good with these Individual Warm Cinnamon Roll Bites recipe with Cream Cheese Icing.
-And you can make them ahead and freeze them.
+Christmas morning never tasted so good with these warm cinnamon roll bites with cream cheese frosting.
+And you can make them ahead and freeze them, too!

 I don’t know exactly when or why our Christmas morning cinnamon roll tradition started, but it’s been running for decades now.
 It started out with the old Pillsbury tube ones, then progressed to homemade cinnamon rolls and finally, to these Individual Warm Cinnamon Roll Bites.

 For the past few years, I have been making these ahead and freezing them (right in the ramekins!).
 I also make the cream cheese frosting ahead and freeze it too.
 Then on Christmas Eve, I take both out of the freezer to thaw over-night.
 In the morning, all they need is a quick trip to the microwave to warm and we’re good to go.
 We serve them with homemade fruit salad.